AlbertSGS/appendix-reevaluating/README.md

 ## TODO for this Appendix:
 - [X] List of AoCs
 - [X] Explain Human-Visible AST
-- [ ] Examples of C/C++ AoCs that emphasize the language-specific factor
+- [ ] Examples of C/C++ AoCs that emphasize the language-specific factor, and some other examples from the projects elaborating the project-specific factors.
+- [ ] Talk about relation with technical debts

 ## List of AoC Types
 Note: we only show the 10 AoC types studied in our paper.